How Much Food Should My Baby Be Eating?

 Time of day

-Also take a look at the time of day you’re feeding your baby and consider whether there might be a schedule which works better so that you’re feeding them when they’re alert, happy and not too tired.
+Also, take a look at the time of day you’re feeding your baby and consider whether there might be a schedule that works better so that you’re feeding them when they’re alert, happy and not too tired.

 Are they comfortable?